SRON-ESG/HyperGas/doc/source/batch_processing.rst

 Reprocessing L2 data
 --------------------

-Incorporating plumes into the matched filter statistics might break the sparsity assumption, potentially causing lower enhancements, particularly for highly-emitting (> 10 t/h) plumes.
+Since the matched filter assumes plume signals are sparse (i.e., present in only a small fraction of pixels), we exclude pixels within identified plume masks, so that background statistics are estimated only from non-plume pixels and the sparsity assumption remains valid.

 For example, a Norte III landfill emission was initially estimated at 13 t/h but was corrected to 20.7 t/h after reprocessing.
 Therefore, running ``l2_reprocess.py`` is essential to refine L2 results using L3 plume masks.